Wootric/slate/source/includes/_android_troubleshooting.md

 **Survey not showing up?**

-Check that client ID, client secret and account token are correct.
+Check that client ID and account token are correct.
 Account token should have a "NPS-xxxxxxxx" format

 **Does the SDK work with Amazon devices?**